Databingo/aih/README.md

 ## Prerequisites
 - For ChatGPT Web (free) you should have an account and a logged-in `accessToken` from [OpenAI](https://chat.openai.com/api/auth/session).
 - For ChatGPT API (paid) you should have a paid API on [Billing](https://platform.openai.com/account/billing/overview).
-- For GoogleBard, you should [Join Waitlist](https://bard.google.com) and get a cookie value of `__Secure-lPSID`.
+- For Google Bard, you should [Join Waitlist](https://bard.google.com) and get a cookie value of `__Secure-lPSID`.
-- For BingChat, you should [Apply Waitlist](https://bing.com/new) and get a cookie.
+- For Bing Chat, you should [Apply Waitlist](https://bing.com/new) and get a cookie.

 ## How to get Cookies
-- For GoogleBard cookie, you can log in and then add the [Cookie-Editor](https://cookie-editor.cgagnier.ca) extension.
+- For Google Bard cookie, you can log in and then add the [Cookie-Editor](https://cookie-editor.cgagnier.ca) extension.
 Click it on the top-right corner to copy the `__Secure-lPSID` value.
-- For BingChat cookie you can log in and then use Cookie-Editor -> click Cookie-Editor icon -> click "Export" -> click "Export as JSON" (This saves your cookies to the clipboard), then type `.bingkey` in Aih, you will see a prompt that says **"Please type << then paste Bing cookie then type >> then press Enter"**, by doing so you can set BingChat cookie via multiple lines input mode.
+- For Bing Chat cookie you can log in and then use Cookie-Editor -> click Cookie-Editor icon -> click "Export" -> click "Export as JSON" (This saves your cookies to the clipboard), then type `.bingkey` in Aih, you will see a prompt that says **"Please type << then paste Bing cookie then type >> then press Enter"**, by doing so you can set Bing Chat cookie via multiple lines input mode.

 ## Tips
 - The returned text will be auotmatically saved in your system clipboard, so you can paste it anywhere directly.